Maylin96/MovieMania/README.md

 features of this web app:
 1. Displays movies on the home page with description and the price.
 2. Users can buy the movies by adding them to cart.
+Movies can also be removed from the cart if not needed.
 3. After adding to the cart, users can proceed to checkout for payment.

 PS.
 Checkout functionality not added.